emacs-mirror/emacs/mps/manual/source/topic/scanning.rst

 If the references in the object being scanned are :term:`ambiguous
 <ambiguous reference>` then :c:func:`MPS_FIX2` does not update the
-reference (because it can't know if it's a real reference).
+reference (because it can't know if it's a genuine reference).

 .. note::